 When does Emma Raducanu play in Miami Open today?

-Emma Raducanu is through to the third round of the Miami Open after securing an excellent win over Emma Navarro in a thrilling third-set tie break.
+Emma Raducanu is through to the last-16 of the Miami Open after securing an excellent win over Emma Navarro in a thrilling third-set tie break and sweeping past McCartney Kessler in 6-1 3-0 after the American withdrew from their third round clash.

-Navarro, the eighth seed, had appeared to be surging to victory when she surged to the second set to level the match, but Raducanu showed her staying power to take it deep in the decider.
+Navarro, the eighth seed, had appeared to be surging to victory when she took the second set to level the match, but Raducanu showed her staying power to take it deep in the decider.

-Her prize is a third-round meeting with another American in McCartney Kessler, who has broken into the world’s top 50 this year.
+Kessler, who has broken into the world’s top 50 this year, won the opening game against Raducanu’s serve but the Brit rattled off a run of eight games in a row before her opponent retired from the match.

-A meeting with rising star Mirra Andreeva could await the victor as the spring hard-court swing rolls on.
+Next up is a meeting with Amanda Anisimove who defeated Indian Wells champion Mirra Andreeva in three sets in the previous round.

 Here’s everything you need to know:

-Emma Raducanu will face McCartney Kessler on Sunday 23 March at the Miami Open.
-That will be the fourth match on Grandstand after Grigor Dimitrov vs Karen Khachanov opens up proceedings at 3pm GMT before Madison Keys takes on Alexandra Eala and Anna Kalinskaya plays Jessica Pegula.
+Emma Raducanu will face Amanda Anisimova on Monday 24 March at the Miami Open.
+That will be the third match on Butch Buchholz after Reilly Opelka vs Tomas Machac opens up proceedings at 3pm GMT before Qinwen Zheng takes on Ashlyn Krueger.

 How can I watch it?